citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 To achieve this feat, [GPUCode](https://github.com/GPUCode) has been undertaking a massive rewrite of the OpenGL backend and the video_core as well, to streamline and simplify the code, making it easier to reuse code between both backends.

-Another advantage of Vulkan is being able to use MoltenVK on MacOS devices.We have recently changed our OpenGL requirements from 3.3 to 4.3 (more on this is explained in our [FAQ](https://citra-emu.org/wiki/faq/#system-requirements)) in an effort to modernize Citra's graphical backends.
-Since Apple has dropped support for modern OpenGL back in 2018, this has resulted in our users on MacOS being stuck on an older version of Citra, not being able to use all the shiny new features we’ve covered here!
+Another advantage of Vulkan is being able to use MoltenVK on MacOS devices.
+We have recently changed our OpenGL requirements from 3.3 to 4.3 (more on this is explained in our [FAQ](https://citra-emu.org/wiki/faq/#system-requirements)) in an effort to modernize Citra's graphical backends.
+Since Apple has dropped support for modern OpenGL back in 2018, this has resulted in our users on MacOS being stuck on an older version of Citra, not being able to use all the shiny new features we've covered here!
-With this addition of Vulkan, support of Citra will be brought back to thousands of users on their Mac devices!
+Using Vulkan, support of Citra will be brought back to thousands of users on their Mac devices!

 We are very excited to share more information about Vulkan at a later point, as it is still being worked on every day.
 Please be patient whilst this massive effort comes to life, as a big project like this does take a long time to materialize!

 {{< sidebyside "image" ""
-    "androidOpenGL.png=OpenGL ES on Samsung Galaxy A03, Unisoc T606 (Mali G57)"
+    "androidOpenGL.png=OpenGL ES on Samsung Galaxy A03, Unisoc T606 (Mali G57)
+    FPS: 9 Speed: 31%"
-    "androidVulkan.png=Vulkan on Samsung Galaxy A03, Unisoc T606 (Mali G57)" >}}
+    "androidVulkan.png=Vulkan on Samsung Galaxy A03, Unisoc T606 (Mali G57)
+    FPS: 30 Speed: 100%" >}}

 # Conclusion

 All in all, it has been a tremendous couple of years for Citra development, albeit being a bit slow.
 We are proud of our developers, new and old, who have shown us the love they have for this project in many ways.

+If you want to support this project, we have a [Patreon](https://www.patreon.com/citraemu)!
+Donations to the Patreon goes directly to our team to assist with obtaining hardware for testing and keeping our servers up and running.
+Donations are not required, but are greatly appreciated!

 If you are looking to contribute to Citra or just want to get involved with our community, you can find us on our [Discord server](https://discord.com/invite/FAXfZV9) or on our IRC channel (#citra @ [Libera.Chat](https://libera.chat/)).
 Additionally, we’re still looking for writers!
 If you are interested in being a writer of these blog posts, please reach out to us on [Discord](https://discord.com/invite/FAXfZV9).